xacgbeta/ubi-dbdata/README.md

 ## Builds

 Builds are available in the [releases](https://github.com/denuvosanctuary/ubi-dbdata/releases) section of the repository.
-Nighly builds are also available in the [actions](https://github.com/denuvosanctuary/ubi-dbdata/actions) section.
+Nightly builds are also available in the [actions](https://github.com/denuvosanctuary/ubi-dbdata/actions) section.

 ## Disclaimer